Postage Act 1839

-The Postage Act 1839 (c.52) was an act of the United Kingdom of Great Britain and Ireland that came into effect on 17 August 1839 to regulate the postage rates of Great Britain until 5 October 1840 and led to several postal reforms, including the introduction of the Uniform Penny Post and the world's first postage stamps.
+The Postage Act 1839 (2 & 3 Vict. c.
+52) was an act of the United Kingdom of Great Britain and Ireland that came into effect on 17 August 1839 to regulate the postage rates of Great Britain until 5 October 1840 and led to several postal reforms, including the introduction of the Uniform Penny Post and the world's first postage stamps.

 Background

 This was the first act in the reforms of the General Post Office that took place under the auspices of Rowland Hill.
 Its main objective was that within a year the cost of postage should be reduced to one penny per weight instead of heretofore being charged by the number of sheets and the distance travelled.
 It initiated the Fourpenny Post and within 36 days led to the drop in the cost of postage from four pence to the one penny under the Uniform Penny Post.
-Less than six months later the world's first postage stamps, the Penny Black and Two penny blue, were issued.
+Less than six months later the world's first postage stamps, the Penny Black and Two Penny Blue, were issued.

 Main regulations

-The main changes to be instigated by the Act were to:
+The main changes to be instigated by the act were to: